joshwayne/designsmarts-v4/src/pages/blog/2020-09-28-two-page-login/index.md

 ---
 templateKey: blog-post
-title: 'When to use a two page login'
+title: When to use a two page login
 date: 2020-10-30T02:46:41.870Z
-description: 'Why are more apps using two separate pages to log in?
-Learn about the two page design pattern and when to use it in your apps'
+description: Why are more apps using two separate pages to log in?
+Learn about the two page design pattern and when to use it in your apps
 featuredpost: false
 featuredimage: cover.jpg
 tags:
   - ux
   - patterns
   - ui
   - login
 ---
 If you’d paid attention to login forms recently, you’ve probably noticed a growing number of apps have switched from a traditional email and password login page to a two page login that has the email and password fields on separate pages (sometimes called the “two step login”, “two page login”, or “that annoying login thing Google is doing”)

 ![Before and after two page login](before-after-logins.png)

-<%= partial(:picture, :locals => { :path => "/two-page-login/before-after-logins", :alt_text => "Before and after two page login", :style_class => "bleed", :width => "", :type => "png" }) %>

 Why are more apps using this design pattern?